slowernews/wisdom-tldr/chapters/chapter_3_action.md

 When nothing else works, [surrender](#on-surrendering).
 Only use anger and go all in if you can see the end already.

 <!--
+> *'#276.
+Fools and wise folk are alike harmless.
+It is the half-wise and the half-foolish, who are the most dangerous.' -- goethe*
 > *'You can never be sure who you are dealing with.
 A man who is of little importance and means today can be a person of power tomorrow.'*
+> *'It’s hard to beat a person who never gives up.' -- Babe Ruth*

 - no one will help you in a way that’s prejudicial to them.

-> *'It’s hard to beat a person who never gives up.' -- Babe Ruth*

 19. Don’t fight a starving animal.
 Never contend with a Man who has nothing to Lose; for thereby you enter into an unequal conflict.
 The other enters without anxiety; having lost everything, including shame, he has no further loss to fear.
 He therefore re-sorts to all kinds of insolence. -- Balthasar Gracian